THIS WEEK'S MORTGAGE RATE SUMMARY

 Conventional and Government (FHA and VA) lenders set their rates based on the pricing of Mortgage-Backed Securities (MBS) which are traded in real time, all day in the bond market.
 This means rates or loan fees (mortgage pricing) moves throughout the day, being affected by a variety of economic or political events.
 When MBS pricing goes up, mortgage rates or pricing generally goes down.
 When they fall, mortgage pricing goes up.

-Three Things: These are the three areas that can impact rates this week.
-1) Coronavirus, 2) The Fed, and 3) Stimulus
+Three Things: These are the three areas that have the greatest ability to move rates this week.
+1) Coronavirus, 2) The Fed and 3) Treasury Dump

 If you are looking for the risks and benefits of locking your interest rate in today or floating your loan rate, contact your mortgage professional to discuss it with them.